MatheusLx7/MatheusLx7/README.md

 - 👋 Hi, I’m @MatheusLx7
 - 👀 I’m interested in learn new things
 - 🌱 I’m currently learning: css and html
-- 💞️ I’m looking to collaborate on Learn and Help with what you can
+- 💞️ I’m looking to collaborate on aprender e ajudar no que estiver no meu alcance
 - 📫 How to reach me https://www.instagram.com/matheus.lx7/

 <!---